chsuong/topic_models_using_rosetta/README.md

 ```
 pip install git+https://github.com/chsuong/rosetta.git@update
 ```
-3. Open the IPython Notebook "topic_models_using_rosetta" or Python script "topic_models_using_rosetta".
+3. Open the IPython Notebook "topic_models_using_rosetta.ipynb" or the Python script "topic_models_using_rosetta.py".
 4. Change the file paths in the notebook and the script for your own use.

 Notes: data/raw is the directory where the documents are stored as text files.
 See https://github.com/columbia-applied-data-science/rosetta for more tutorials and information about the rosetta package.